Xiangyu-Gao/mmWave-radar-signal-processing-and-microDoppler-classification/README.md

 # mmWave-radar-signal-processing-and-microDoppler-classification
-This is a repository for codes and template data of paper "Experiments with mmWave Automotive Radar Test-bed" https://arxiv.org/pdf/1912.12566.pdf
+This is a repository for codes and template data of paper "***Experiments with mmWave Automotive Radar Test-bed***" https://arxiv.org/pdf/1912.12566.pdf

+***NEW!!!
+The micro-Dooler classification part has been updated***

 Please cite our paper with below bibtex when you find the codes useful.